asciiart-development/SaitamaarFont/README.md

 ## Source Files

-The "src" directory contains glyph files for each set of the font and project files used for generating various subsets.
+The "sources" directory contains glyph files for each set of the font and project files used for generating various subsets.

 ## License